maldil/PyEvolve-1/README.md

 # API usage guidelines
 ## Using PyEvolve to identify code usages
-We use the [PatternTest](https://github.com/pythonInfer/PatternTest) to identify two different usages of the following pattern
+In this example, we identify two usages of the following pattern in the project [PatternTest](https://github.com/pythonInfer/PatternTest)

 Pattern :
 ```python